Indiana University Bloomington

-The university is home to an extensive student life program, with more than 750 student organizations on campus and with around 17 percent of undergraduates joining the Greek system.
-Indiana athletic teams compete in Division I of the NCAA and are known as the Indiana Hoosiers.
+Indiana athletic teams compete in NCAA Division I and are known as the Indiana Hoosiers.
 The university is a member of the Big Ten Conference.
-Since it does not have a mascot, all teams are known simply as "Hoosiers."

-Indiana's faculty, staff, and alumni include nine Nobel laureates, 19 Rhodes Scholars, 17 Marshall Scholars, and five MacArthur Fellows.
-In addition, students and alumni have won six Academy Awards, 49 Grammy Awards, 32 Emmy Awards, 20 Pulitzer Prizes, four Tony Awards, and 95 Olympic medals (51 gold, 21 silver, and 23 bronze).
+All teams are known simply as the "Hoosiers" and the Bison mascot, also called "Hoosier", was reintroduced for the 2025 season.
+The Indiana Hoosiers have won 24 NCAA national championships and one Association for Intercollegiate Athletics for Women (AIAW) national championship, in addition to 145 NCAA individual national championships.
+Titles won by teams include eight by the Hoosiers men's soccer team, a record-setting six straight in men's swimming and diving, five by the Hoosiers men's basketball team, three in men's cross country, one in men's track and field, and one in wrestling.

 History

 Early years

-Indiana's state government in Corydon established Indiana University on January 20, 1820, as the "State Seminary."
+Indiana's state government in Corydon established Indiana University on January 20, 1820, as the "State Seminary".
 Construction began in 1822 at what is now called Seminary Square Park near the intersection of Second Street and College Avenue.
 Classes began on April 4, 1825.
 The first professor was Baynard Rush Hall, a Presbyterian minister who taught all of the classes in 1825–27.
 In the first year, he taught twelve students and was paid $250.
 Hall was a classicist who focused on Greek and Latin and believed that the study of classical philosophy and languages formed the basis of the best education.
 The first class graduated in 1830.
 From 1820 to 1889 a legal-political battle was fought between IU and Vincennes University as to which was the legitimate state university.

 In 1829, Andrew Wylie became the first president, serving until his death in 1851.
 The school's name was changed to "Indiana College" in 1829, and to "Indiana University" in 1838.
 Wylie and David Maxwell, president of the board of trustees, were devout Presbyterians.
 They spoke of the nonsectarian status of the school but generally hired fellow Presbyterians.
 Presidents and professors were expected to set a moral example for their charges.
 After six ministers in a row, the first non-clergyman to become president was the young biology professor David Starr Jordan, in 1885.
 Jordan followed Baptist theologian Lemuel Moss, who resigned after a scandal broke regarding his involvement with a female professor.